-Abc limited sold 100 boxes of cartilage to Mr. Smith and gives 60 days credit terms.
+Abc limited sold 100 boxes of cartilage to Mr. Smith and gives 60 days credit termsCredit TermsCredit Terms are the payment terms and conditions established by the lending party in exchange for the credit benefit.
+Examples include credit extended by suppliers to buyers of products with terms such as 3/15, net 60, which essentially implies that although the amount is due in 60 days, the customer can avail a 3% discount if they pay within 15 days..
 As and when the seller transfers goods to Mr. Smith, he will record sales and book receivable amounts against Mr. Smith.
 This outstanding amount is an asset, as it will appear in the balance sheet as receivable.
 Further, since the amount is to be received in less than 1 year, it will be classified as a current asset.

 Company XYZ sells $100 million of bearing parts to an auto manufacturer and gives that customer 60 days.
 Once Company XYZ receives the order, it will decrease its inventory by $100 million and increase its accounts receivable by $1 million.
-When 60 days has passed and payment is received, it will increase cash by $100 million and reduce its accounts receivable by $100 million.
+When 60 days have passed, and payment is received, it will increase cash by $100 million and reduce its accounts receivable by $100 million.

-This has been a guide to Is Account Receivable a Current Asset.
-Here we discuss examples to classify whether account receivable is current assets.
+This article has been a guide to Is Account Receivable, a Current Asset.
+Here we discuss examples along with step by step explanations.
 You can learn more about accounting from the following articles –